 2. Be ready to pull out all the stops.

-“Because of the stringent selection process, psychology students should be prepared to go the extra mile – good marks alone aren’t going to cut it,” cautions Pretorius, who adds that students must be willing to engage in extra-curricular lifeline counselling, for instance, or to volunteer at NGOs.
+“Because of the stringent selection process, psychology students should be prepared to go the extra mile – good marks alone aren’t going to cut it,” cautions Pretorius.
+Samantha adds that students must be willing to engage in extra-curricular lifeline counselling, for instance, or to volunteer at NGOs.

 3. Consider that you may not get in.